Human Resources Information System

 Lead Agency Agreement details

-The ICT Common Capability Cloud HRIS Agreement was signed on 23 March 2016.
-In January 2019, the agreement was renewed for an additional 2 years.
+The ICT Common Capability Cloud HRIS Agreement was signed on 23 March 2016 and will expire on 22 March 2023.

 HRIS is a common capability agreement.